 What are probitiocs?

 Probiotics are live bacteria and yeast that promote a healthy gut flora.
-Our gut is made up of a combination of both ‘good’ and ‘bad’ bacteria, so taking probiotic supplements or consuming probiotic-rich food/drinks supports our bodies’ production of good bacteria.
+Our gut is made up of a combination of both ‘good’ and ‘bad’ bacteria, so taking probiotic supplements or consuming probiotic-rich food and drinks supports our bodies’ production of good bacteria (and depletion of bad bacteria).

-At Nexba we ferment our Kombucha for 40 days (longer than other Kombuchas on the market).
-The extended fermentation allows even more time for all the sugar to be eaten, leaving our Kombucha completely sugar, caffeine and alcohol free.
-Find our more about how our kombucha is made and its benefits here.
+At Nexba we ferment our Kombucha for 40 days (longer than other kombuchas on the market).
+The extended fermentation allows even more time for all the sugar to be eaten, leaving our Kombucha completely sugar and alcohol free.